Eat Good to Feel Good

-First, grab a 9-inch plate.
+First, grab a nine-inch plate.
 You want to fill half your plate with non-starchy vegetables, one quarter of the plate of protein foods, and the last quarter of the plate with carbohydrate foods.
-Top it off with a glass of water or another zero calorie drink and you’ve got yourself a well-balanced plate!
+Top it off with a glass of water or another zero-calorie drink and you’ve got yourself a well-balanced plate!
 This helps take the guess work out of meal planning so you can spend more time doing the things you love.

 Check out the types of foods listed below so you can be on your way to eating good to feel great.

 You may have heard of diabetes superfoods.
-Get the facts, and then supercharge your meal plan with these ten foods full of vitamins, minerals and fiber.
+Get the facts, and supercharge your meal plan with these 10 foods full of vitamins, minerals, and fiber.
 Learn more about diabetes superfoods.